Reuh/anselme/README.md

 The function body is not executed when the line is reached; it must be explicitely called in an expression.
 See [expressions](#function-calls) to see the different ways of calling a function.

 A parameter list can be optionally given after the identifier.
+Parameter names are identifiers, with eventually an alias.
 It is enclosed with paranthesis and contain a comma-separated list of identifiers:

 ```
 $ f(a, b, c)